 If you’ve got a 50p coin, its legal tender value is worth at least 50p.

-However, there are things that can make a coin far more expensive:
+However, there are things that can make a coin far more valuable:

 - Is it a rare coin?
 How many were created and put into circulation?